RPJoshL/Java-Installer/README.md

 * quiet installation without opening a command prompt
 * installation of **fonts** from the source folder (*.tft*)
-* the executable to install can be downloaded from a webserver.
+* dynamic download of the jar file from a webserver.
 Basic auth for downloading the executable is supported
 * install the program *portable* in a single folder
 * creating a **desktop** and a **start menu** entry with a custom icon